anhinga/2020-julia-drafts/README.md

 ---

-Continuing the lines of "images as matrices" and "machines based on matrix multiplication and matrix transformation" I got first success in solving machine learning problems with these machines in Julia Flux (May 23, 2021):
+Continuing the line of "images as matrices" and "machines based on matrix multiplication and matrix transformations", I got my first success in solving machine learning problems with these "matrix multiplication machines" in Julia Flux (May 23, 2021):

 https://github.com/anhinga/julia-notebooks/tree/main/flux-may-2021